Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 ๐ง Why Tor Activity Matters

-Tor itself is not malicious, but it is often associated with:
+Tor itself is not inherently malicious, but in enterprise environments it is often associated with:

 ๐ Anonymous browsing